-Our objective in activity forecasting is the task of estimating future actions of people (or of robots, vehicles and other agents), from noisy visual input.
-We address this using an IRL procedure which works on the output of the PTracking algorithm described in Section III.
+Our objective in activity forecasting is the task of estimating future actions of moving agents from noisy visual input.
+We address this using an IRL procedure which works on the output of the PTracking approach.
 In a certain sense, the problem formulation ought to acknowledge that states are not known exactly, instead being estimated through a visual tracking process.
 So, the temporal modelling of activity may perhaps be described in the language of partially observable models.
 However, such models are rarely easy to work with, especially so when the goal is efficient realtime implementation on resource constrained robots.
 So, we proceed by making an assumption akin to 'certainty equivalence', modelling the temporal dynamics in terms of an MDP, which is fed the output of the PTracking algorithm which acts as state estimator.
-To the extent that the tracker maintains a fully probabilistic representation of objects and their motion and that the set of possible goals estimated by the IRL algorithm can be incrementally grown, this is a useful compromise that could be further relaxed in future work.
+To the extent that the tracker maintains a fully probabilistic representation of objects and their motion and that the set of possible goals estimated by the IRL method can be incrementally grown, this is a useful compromise that could be further relaxed in future work.